 9. Dick Dale

 After pioneering the style of music known as surf guitar, Dick Dale was crowned the King of the genre.
-Dale worked closely with Fender’s amplifier division and helped to push the boundaries of amp design, resulting in the production of the world’s first-ever 100-watt model.
+Dale also worked closely with Fender’s amplifier division and helped to push the boundaries of amp design, resulting in the production of the world’s first-ever 100-watt model.

 10. Otis Rush